Samruddhi-Savale/Awesome_Chocolates-Dashboard/README.md

 https://www.linkedin.com/in/samruddhi-savale-7119a4284/

 ## License

-This project is licensed under the MIT License — free to use and adapt.
+This project is licensed under the MIT License